-- b Licence holders must report annually to the Trust on energy management, including: - Total energy use. - Breakdown of total energy use to types of energy used, including renewable energy. - Energy use related to production (i.e. the embodied energy of a product). - Energy use related to transport of raw materials. - Methodology for calculating and recording material GHG emissions. - Initiatives taken to reduce energy use and CO2 emissions and to improve energy efficiency. - Initiatives taken to calculate CO2 emissions per product (i.e. the embodied CO2 of a product). - Initiatives or requirements for suppliers or contract manufacturers. - Information on energy use and management, including use of renewable energy, where that information is available to the licence holder. - Licence holders must have improvement objectives and targets for reduction of energy use related to d production of ECA-licensed products, and associated GHG emissions, over time.
+- a The applicant/licence holder must have effective energy management policies and procedures and/or an energy management programme for their operations. - b Licence holders must report annually to the Trust on energy management, including: - total energy use. - breakdown of total energy use to types of energy used, including renewable energy. - energy use related to production (i.e. the embodied energy of a product). - energy use related to transport of raw materials\. - methodology for calculating and recording material GHG emissions. - initiatives taken to reduce energy use and CO2 emissions and to improve energy efficiency. - initiatives taken to calculate CO2 emissions per product (i.e. the embodied CO2 of a product). - initiatives or requirements for suppliers or contract manufacturers. - information on energy use and management, including use of renewable energy, where that information is available to the licence holder. - c Licence holders must have improvement objectives and targets for reduction of energy use related to production of ECA-licensed products, and associated GHG emissions, year by year .
 Furthermore, licence holders must publicly disclose a commitment to decarbonise between now and 2050 on a 1.5°C trajectory, with a significant reduction prior to 2030.
-Any divergence from objectives or targets should be explained in the annual report. - The Climate Action Toolbox (Business.govt.nz | Tools and resources) is a free tool that can be used to calculate transportation emissions.
+Any divergence from objectives or targets should be explained in the annual report.

+\ The Climate Action Toolbox (Business.govt.nz |Tools and resources) is a free tool that can be used to calculate transportation emissions.
 Information required for the inputs include weight of the raw materials / products (in tonne), the estimated distance of freight and the mode of transportation (rail freight, air freight, ocean freight).